getredash/website/website/_kb/open-source/setup.md

 ### Data Sources

 To make Redash truly useful, you need to setup your data sources in it.
 Browse to `/data_sources` on your instance, to create new data source connection.

-See [_documentation_](https://redash.io/help-onpremise/setup/supported-data-sources-options-reqs.html) for the different options.
-Your instance comes ready with dependencies needed to setup supported sources.

 ### Mail Configuration